DEVELOPING MEMORY AND COGNITION LAB

 Former Honours Thesis Students

-Mariah Parente (2021-2022) is working as a lab manager at Brock University.
+Mariah Parente (2021-2022) is working on her Bachelor of Education at Western University.

 Emma Stallwood (2018-2019) is currently a PhD student in Clinical Psychology at McMaster University.